top of page

 Choosing Your License Type: Think Big

-• Work anywhere in Florida without geographical restrictions
+• Certified can work anywhere in Florida without geographical restrictions

 • Greater flexibility in taking on projects